Create Your Word Portrait Using CSS

 Here is the view of the most awaited output of this article.

-As I mentioned before the background-clip: text property is not supported in many versions of browsers that are still in use, so I've added an image here instead of the codepen live view.
-Yup, but you can see its live view from this CodePen. πŸ˜‰
+property is not supported in many versions of browsers that are still in use, so I've added an image here instead of the codepen live view.
+Yup, but you can see its live view from this CodePen. π

-That's all you need to know about the background-clip property in CSS.
+That's all you need to know about the background-clip

 Conclusion

-• I hope you find it useful.
+property. - I hope you find it useful.
 If yes, then let me know in the comments below, and consider sharing it with your friends.

-• I would love to see if you have tried creating your portrait, feel free to drop a link to your Portrait codepen below.
+- I would love to see if you have tried creating your portrait, feel free to drop a link to your Portrait codepen below.

-• Also, You can Join me on Twitter 🐦, where I tweet more frequently about Tips and Resources for web developers.
+- Also, You can Join me on Twitter π¦, where I tweet more frequently about Tips and Resources for web developers.

-• Thanks for Reading.
+- Thanks for Reading.

 Published on: 02/07/2022.